cameronhirbodi/ch-design/_posts/portfolio/2020-01-10-vehicle_manager.md

 ###### Competitive Analysis

-Researching similarly functioning apps from various automotive OEMs was a critical step.
-It helped to know what functions were offered and which were emphasized most.
+Researching existing apps helped to understand the approach that various OEMs have taken.
+Knowing what functions were offered and how they were emphasized was important.

-To start, research was done on apps from three manufacturers: Honda, Porsche, and Ford.
+The three manufacturers chosen for this were Honda, Porsche, and Ford.

 ![Competitive Analsis - Mockups]({{ "/images/portfolio/veh_man/veh_man_02.jpg" }})

-Looking through customer reviews for these apps from both the Apple App Store and Google Play Store helped to surface common customer frustrations.
-Knowing these issues would help to put more thought into how to address these from a usability standpoint.
-On the other hand, there were positives to take from the reviews too.
+Reading through customer reviews from both the Apple App Store and Google Play Store helped to surface common customer frustrations.
+Knowing what worked and didn't work for users would influence how I would design my product.
+I distingushed these with green and red highlights.

 ![Competitive Analsis - Reviews]({{ "/images/portfolio/veh_man/veh_man_03.jpg" }})

-Mention highlights of good existing features as well as desired.
+Patterns of positive feedback from a small sample of reviews included the ability to show parking location, fuel consumption figures, vehicle gauge figures in real time, service reminders, and the ability to start / lock the car remotely.
+Of the three chosen OEMs, Ford's app had the most positive ratings.

+There were numerous desired or negative feedback as well.
+These included showing historic fuel economy figures, radio presets, remote window and roof controls, and exposing general vehicle figures more clearly.